barmassimo/MIDI-Round-Robin/README.md

 The following MIDI messages are supported: **note on/off**, **pitch bend**, **channel aftertouch**, **control change**, **program change**, **clock**.
 Other messages types are discarded.

 MidiRoundRobin can be used together with a DAW (e.g. Ableton Live), but the chosen in and out MIDI ports will not be available to the DAW.
+_Note: MidiRoundRobin should be launched before the DAW._

 ## Environment and supported platforms
 * .NET Core 3